This year, we’re breaking down the boundaries.

 Food as Venue

-Why: The trio of owners conceived this cafe to satisfy after-hours rockers at the Urban Lounge, and its hours still accommodate that.
+Why: The trio of owners conceived Rye Diner & Drinks to satisfy after-hours rockers at the Urban Lounge, and its hours still accommodate that.
 Meanwhile, Chef Tommy Nguyen has made it a destination for everyone, anytime.
 The hipster vibe permeates the place, but its palatal attractions are classic.
 Crisp, light waffles.
 Eggs scrambled very slowly, so they stay creamy.
 Heavenly fried chicken.
 Where else can you eat breakfast for lunch and order a cocktail?

 Stellar Dish: Breakfast Bowl (rice, pork belly, kimchi and egg)